aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 ![Executive Dashboard](images/coast_header.png )

+## About

+COAST is an open-source infrastructure as code deployment solution that integrates with Amazon Managed Grafana to provide customers with a cost intelligence and optimization dashboards.
+COAST helps customers to analyze and optimize their cloud costs by providing them with customizable dashboards on the Grafana open-source analytics and monitoring application they are already familiar with.
+With COAST, customers can gain full visibility and control over their cloud costs, ensuring that they are optimizing their spend and maximizing their ROI.

 ## Pre-requisites

 - AWS IAM Identity Center - [Amazon Managed Grafana requires authentication](https://docs.aws.amazon.com/grafana/latest/userguide/authentication-in-AMG.html).
 Our CloudFormation template configures the Grafana workspace with [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html).